 - 8 cups water

-- Rinse quickly in strainer to rid of impurities.
+- Rinse quickly in a strainer to rid of impurities.

 - Put in container and cover with water.

-- Let soak overnight or for 4 hours in the refrigerator.
+- Let soak overnight or for four hours in the refrigerator.
 It can be sun-soaked, like sun tea, as well.

 - After the soaking period strain half into a serving pitcher.
 Adjust for taste by adding fresh water.

 - Add sugar to taste.

-The advantage of making your own Jamaica is you control the sugar.
+The advantage of making your own Jamaica is that you control the sugar.
 All commercial establishments make it too sweet.
 Adjust sugar to leave just a little tartness, and not too much that it is sugary.

 In the winter, drink it at room temperature.